 For this Recipe:

 - To start with, you always want to chill your bowl and beaters when you are whipping cream.
 Cream whips up better when it’s cold, and you don’t want your equipment warming up the cream.
-If the cream and your equipment are good and cold, you’ll have lighter and fluffier whipped cream.
+You’ll have lighter and fluffier whipped cream if the cream and your equipment are good and cold.
 The best way to quickly chill your bowl and beaters is to place them in the freezer for about 20 minutes before starting the mousse.

 - Next, add the unflavored gelatin and cold water to a small bowl.
 Stir and let stand for 5 minutes to allow the gelatin to soften.